 - Pass the Allegany College of Maryland Placement Assessment or successfully complete all courses as required. - 2.
-A minimum overall college grade point average of 2.0. - Successful completion of a minimum of 12 semester hours of college-level course work chosen from the following list:
+Maintain a minimum overall college grade point average of 2.0. - Successfully complete a minimum of 12 semester hours of college-level course work chosen from the following list: